kennyLtv/bushy-packs-old/README.md

 ### merge/

 The merge folder is the main way you will merge files/folders into your game server directory.
 The merge folder will overwrite files/folders without question.
+Files that have .bp before their extension will be processed through handlebars.
+All variables are available as bp_variable.
+By adding .bpm before an extension, Bushy Packs will merge the files as if they are valve key value configs.
+This is useful for merging databases.cfg together.

 ### sh/init.sh